-Help us realize the dream of the United States Diplomacy Center.
-We appreciate your interest and support.
+Support American Diplomacy.
+Join us in creating a national legacy and help us realize the dream of the United States Diplomacy Center.

-Rarely in our lifetime do we encounter the opportunity to create a significant national legacy.
-Please join us in honoring our diplomats by helping to create a stunning facility that will increase understanding of United States diplomacy around the world through its museum exhibitions and educational programs.
+Please join us in honoring our diplomats by helping to create a stunning facility that will increase understanding of United States diplomacy around the world through museum exhibitions and educational programs.

 Ways of giving